pressmind/web-core-skeleton-basic/quickstart/pretty_url.md

 ```

 ## Strategy
-each url must be unique.
+Each url must be unique.
-but you can configure the url strategy for your purpose.
+But you can configure the url strategy for your purpose.

-the pressmind sdk brings the following url strategies:
+The pressmind sdk brings the following url strategies:

 * none
 * unique